Catch the Replay: Meet a Data Scientist with Yelena Yesha

 So, since we have so much data, the natural question is: How much of this data is actually relevant?
 And how much of this is knowledge?
 And how much of this is data that may or may not be used in a century.

 In my career, I had the privilege of running and managing the largest unclassified archive in the world, NASA Goddard (it was the Center of Excellence in Space Data and Information Sciences Just to give you an idea, 25 years ago, we were doing petabytes of data and now, they’re talking about exabytes and zettabytes, so many different things.
 What I discovered there, as a part of my experience, was that—we were serving at that time 1,500 astrophysicists around the world in terms of actually serving them the data from NASA—what we discovered was that 90% of NASA data, the space images, were never used, or used maybe every 20 years.
 So, it’s just 10% of the data that contained the knowledge, the information that was used by astrophysicists to do the job.
 This made me start thinking: How do we deal with this amount of information?
 How do we curate and how do we clean the data?
-And even though we need to keep NASA images in mind in this example—there are medical images and others that will be talking about today—how do we keep it in a way that they are there in case we need them?
+And even though we need to keep NASA images in mind in this example—there are medical images and others that we’ll be talking about today—how do we keep it in a way that they are there in case we need them?
 But knowing that will need them a very small percentage of the time, we really want to organize our data and mine it in a way that will have real-time access to the knowledge or method data, if you will, that is extracted from this information.

 The Human Brain